 Life in a Washington, D.C.
 Suburb at the Time of Kennedy's Assassination - Yahoo

 I grew up with a mailing address in Falls Church, Virginia, in the 1960s, but our community was actually outside the Falls Church area, closer to Bailey's Crossroads and Culmore on Lake Barcroft.
-Our property was perfect for a kid with a wooded back lot that went down to a field and then a dock on the lake.
-I have happy memories of my 5 years growing up in Virginia.
+Our property was perfect for a kid, with a wooded back lot that went down to a field and then a dock on the lake.
+I have happy memories of my five years growing up in Virginia.

-My father was stationed in Washington D.C. in the 60s which is why we lived there.
+My father was stationed in Washington D.C. in the 1960s which is why we lived there.
 It was an interesting time for my family and our nation.

 I was asked to write a first-hand account of what life was like (in 300 words or less) during the time of President Kennedy's assassination, and these are my memories: